/

 In high school, she led the Dowling Catholic High School basketball team to multiple successes.
 A five-star recruit and the 2020 Gatorade National Player of the Year, Clark’s talent shone through in each and every game.
 An instinctively smart and strategic athlete, she has been an asset to the Hawkeyes since she set foot on court her freshman year.

 As a rookie, she debuted her college career strong as the top scorer in the first game she played for Iowa.
 Merely seven days later, she played a 30-point game: the first of the 52 that would lead her to hold the NCAA record for the most times an individual player scored 30 points in separate games.
 As the number of games Clark played increased, so did the points she scored in each of them.
-With each of her shots being near perfection, Clark’s legendary status could fuel itself on points alone.
+Clark’s legendary status could fuel itself on points alone.
 Being a dynamic team member, however, her numbers in the assist category are similarly astounding with a career-high of 18 assists against the Penn State Nittany Lions during Clark’s sophomore year.
-A month later, she achieved an initial career high of 46 points in a singular game.
+She achieved an initial career high of 46 points in a singular game a month later.

 While Clark’s underclassman days are riddled with successes and enthralling plays, her career as an upperclassman has been similarly impressive.
 In the first month of her junior season, she reached a total of 2,000 points and did so faster than any other NCAA women’s basketball player save for Elena Delle Donne of the University of Delaware.
 Leading Iowa to and through the Big Ten Championship with ease, Clark cemented herself as the Hawkeyes’ backbone.
 After another 30-point game in last year’s National Championship but an unfortunate loss for Iowa, a lighthearted skirmish between Clark and LSU’s talented Angel Reese thrust Clark into the social media zeitgeist.
 The media tried to pit Clark and Reese against each other as Reese mockingly indicated Clark would not be leaving the American Airlines Center with a championship ring.